astrofrog/sedfitter/docs/fitting.rst

 ----------------

-Once the data has been prepared following the description in :doc:`data`, and that you have a set of models in the format described in :doc:`model_packages` the typical workflow to follow when using the SED fitting tool is:
+Once the data has been prepared following the description in :doc:`data`, and that you have a set of models in the format described in :doc:`creating_model_packages` the typical workflow to follow when using the SED fitting tool is:

 * Fit a given set of models to the data